 You know there’s amazing, incredible potential to expand your business.
 You know you just to up your game when it comes to your website and social media.

-I’d love to share with you a little about my journey to becoming a copywriter who loves web design for entrepreneurs.
+I’d love to share with you a little about my journey to becoming a copywriter who loves marketing and web design for entrepreneurs.

-I learned to coach spokespeople into public speakers, how to write and design all the marketing materials we’d need for a fundraising event, how to craft copy that resonated with our email list, and how to pull it all together into one complete package.
+I learned how to write and design all the marketing materials we’d need for a fundraising event, how to craft copy that resonated with our email list, and how to pull it all together into one neat and complete package.

 I built on this new passion for marketing.

-In 2006 I heard about a new position at a college as the administrator of their online alumni community (similar to Facebook for their alumni), contributing writer for their magazine, and event planner.
-It seemed like a dream job that combined my new-found digital marketing skills with my love of running events.
+A few years later I heard about a new position at a local college as the administrator of their online alumni community who would also act as a contributing writer for their magazine and be an event planner.
+It seemed like a dream job that combined my new-found digital marketing skills with my love of running fundraising events.
 I quickly applied, and joined their team not long after.

-I loved watching the real-time engagement statistics of each piece as it went live.
-Google Analytics, Facebook Analytics, Twitter Analytics (see a pattern forming?); it all spoke to me in excited tones with proof of what worked and didn’t work for each channel.
+Technology evolved so I could finally watch the real-time engagement statistics of each marketing piece as it went live.
+Google Analytics, Facebook Analytics, Twitter Analytics (see a pattern forming?); it all spoke to me in excited tones with proof of what worked and what didn’t work for each channel for our audience.